AJFX-01/SmartInsightTakeHome/README.md

   cd autobot-vuejs
   ```

-### 3. Follow the instructions in each respective directory's README to set up the backend and frontend.
+### 3. Follow the instructions in each respective directory's README to set up the backend and frontend..

 ## 📚 Links to Detailed Documentation